Best Seller Drone Packages

 Live feed video enables the pilot or cameraman to see real time videos from the camera's point of view is synonymous to FPV (first-person-view).
 In contrast to slower and shorter distanced WiFi video streaming on cameras, aerial FPV requires much longer distance transmission without visible delay.
 A video transmitter is usually attached to a camera's video-out port to transmit the video signals.
 A matching video receiver, located next to the pilot or cameraman, receives the video signals.
 The video receiver is connected to a monitor mounted on the transmitter displays the video live so the operator is able to pilot the quadcopter and watch the live feed video at the same time.
 There are 2 main purposes for aerial FPV.
 (1) To enable pilot/cameraman to see and frame videos or still shots by adjusting the gimbal and/or the quadcopters location and orientation.
 (2) To enable pilot to see and fly from the point of view of the camera - as from the cockpit.
 If a camera is hard mounted without auto-stabilization, the video will reflect the tilt (pitch) and roll of the quadcopter.
 If a camera is auto-stabilized on a gimbal, an OSD (on-screen-display) may be implemented to overlay artificial horizon and flight data on the auto-stabilized footage which do not reflect the tilt and roll of hexacopter.

-Lighter TVL camera is easy to set up and promotes longer flight time.
+- Lighter CCD camera is easy to set up and promotes longer flight time.

-Hard mounted on the quadcopter, TVL camera can be used for FPV piloting & surveillance.
+- Hard mounted on the Quadcopter, CCD camera can be used for FPV piloting & surveillance.

-Mounted on under or above the gimbal, TVL camera can be aligned with DSLR camera for framing your videos and stills.
+- Mounted on under or above the gimbal, CCD camera can be aligned with main camera for framing your videos and stills.

-You can see exactly what the Hero3 or HD camera is capturing for framing your video and stills.
+- You can see exactly what the Hero4/3+/3 or HD camera is capturing for framing your video and stills.

-Special cable connector is provided for video transmitter to plug into the Hero3 or HD camera's video out port
+- Special cable connector and/or converter is provided for video transmitter to plug into the camera specific video out port.

 STANDARD & LONG DISTANCE TRANSMITTERS FOR MATRIX